- Active Duty/Reserve

 - You must be fully admitted in “unconditional” status (as applicable) to the university prior to applying for a scholarship.

-- Supply the university with necessary supporting documents, dependent on your status:
+- Supply the university with necessary supporting documents, for example:

 Applications will be reviewed by the Scholarship Application Committee and should be submitted to the university after being accepted to the university and prior to enrolling in courses.

 Note: Students whose studies are interrupted due to military obligations will be allowed to return to their AU studies without penalty.
-Please speak to your faculty mentor and advisor for more details.
+Please speak with your faculty mentor and advisor for more details.